ivan1993spb/snake-server/README.md

 * *error* - payload contains **string**: error description
 * *create* - payload contains game object that was created
 * *delete* - payload contains game object that was deleted
-* *update* - payload contains game object that was upadted
+* *update* - payload contains game object that was updated
 * *checked* - payload contains game object that was checked by another game object

 Examples: